Spring is finally here…

 Preheat the oven to 180 degrees.

-Beat the butter and margarine in the electric mixer until to be soft and fluffy.
+Beat the butter, margarine & sugar in the electric mixer until to be soft and fluffy.

 In a bowl, mix the flour sifted with the baking soda.